OpenTelemetry for GitHub Copilot CLI

 OpenTelemetry for Codex CLI

-Codex CLI can emit traces, metrics, OTel log records with event names and attributes.
-You can track API requests, tool invocations, token usage, MCP calls, across an organization by exporting telemetry data through OpenTelemetry.
-This article covers local setup for OpenTelemetry stack and Codex CLI configuration for OTel.
-It should help you explore the traces, logs and metrics, prepare some dashboards and find answers to questions like: which models were used? how many tool calls were made? was MCP used? how long did the run take?
-Traces While Codex CLI emits traces, those are not fully documented and you currently can’t find official list of trace span names. ...
+Codex CLI can export traces, metrics, OTel log records with event names and attributes.
+With that telemetry, you can track API requests, tool invocations, token usage, MCP calls and run latency.
+This article walks through a local OpenTelemetry stack and Codex CLI configuration needed to send telemetry to it.
+The setup should help you explore the traces, logs and metrics, build dashboards and answer questions such as: Which models were used?
+How many tool calls were made?
+Was MCP used?
+How long did the run take?
+Traces While Codex CLI can export traces, its trace spans are not fully documented, and there is no official list of span names. ...

 Claude Code with Ollama